iotaledger/wallet.rs/documentation/docs/references/nodejs/classes/Account.md

 ▸ **decreaseNativeTokenSupply**(`tokenId`, `meltAmount`, `transactionOptions?`): `Promise`<[`Transaction`](../interfaces/Transaction.md)\>

 Melt native tokens.
-This happens with the foundry output which minted them, by increasing it's `melted_tokens` field.
+This happens with the foundry output which minted them, by increasing its `melted_tokens` field.

 #### Parameters